juanluispaz/ts-sql-query/README.md

 The parameters are: `[ 10 ]`

-The result type is a promise with the number of deleted rows:
+The result type is a promise with the result returned by the function:
 ```ts
 const result: Promise<number>
 ```